Testing Orchestration Plans

-Before you run an orchestration plan, you can use an isolated VAO DataLab to test the entire plan, including verification of VM backups, replicas and applications.
-All changes made to VMs during a lab session will be discarded when the lab is powered off.
+Before you run an orchestration plan, you can use an isolated VAO DataLab to test the entire plan, including the verification of VM backups, replicas and storage snapshots.
+All changes made to VMs during a lab session will be discarded as soon as the testing process is over.

 VAO DataLabs are based on Veeam Backup & Replication virtual labs.
-While a Veeam Backup & Replication virtual lab is an appliance VM that creates an isolated network, VAO adds the capability to easily create multiple test environments using VM groups, perform full restore and application verification including custom scripts, and generate detailed reporting.
+While a Veeam Backup & Replication virtual lab is an appliance VM that creates an isolated network, VAO adds the capability to easily create multiple test environments, to perform recovery and application verification including custom scripts, and to generate detailed reporting.

 To test an orchestration plan:

-- In the Veeam Backup & Replication console, create a virtual lab that will be used to start VM backups and replicas.
+- In the Veeam Backup & Replication console, create a virtual lab that will be used to start VM backups, replicas and storage snapshots.

 For more information, see the Veeam Backup & Replication User Guide, section Virtual Lab.

 When creating a virtual lab, mind the following:

 - Assign the lab to the required scope.